thisizaro/StayHydrated/README.md

 ## What's This?

-StayHydrated is your new best buddy who won’t let you dry up!
-This Python script gives you a nudge to chug some H2O at regular intervals.
+StayHydrated is your new best buddy who won’t let you get dry!😏 This Python script gives you a nudge to chug some H2O at regular intervals.
 Stay hydrated, my friend!
 I made this script only for you!

 JUST KIDDING...
 I FORGOT TO DRINK WATER FOR LAST 6 HOURS WORKING ON SOME STUPID OPENCV PROJECT. 😭😭😭 So I decided to spend 8 minutes 37 seconds on another python script and this is the result.